 Natalie Abrahami is a theatre, opera and film director.

-Natalie read English Literature at Cambridge University and started work in theatre at the Royal Court as a Graduate Trainee before training with the Young Vic and National Theatre.
+Natalie read English Literature at Cambridge University and started out at the Royal Court as a Graduate Trainee before training with the Young Vic and National Theatre.
 She was awarded the James Menzies-Kitchin Award for Emerging Directors in 2005.

 Between 2007 and 2012 Natalie was Artistic Director of the Gate Theatre, Notting Hill with Carrie Cracknell.
 During their tenure they were awarded the Paul Hamlyn Breakthrough Fund for Creative Entrepreneurs.